<Team leader CV template (text format)

 PERSONAL STATEMENT

-- Provided personalised consultations and hair services that were attentive to clients’ individual hair and scalp needs
+- Provide personalised consultations and hair services that were attentive to clients’ individual hair and scalp needs

-- Recommended relevant hair products and treatments to clients using upselling techniques, leading to a 15% increase in sales in 20XX
+- Recommend relevant hair products and treatments to clients using upselling techniques, leading to a 15% monthly increase in sales

 - Built a base of 40+ regular, committed clients mostly via word-of-mouth, cementing a reputation as a friendly, reliable stylist

-- Maintained an inventory of hair products and tools, and restocked workstation daily
+- Maintain an inventory of hair products and tools, and restock workstation daily

 - Revamped and streamlined the salon’s cleanliness guidelines to boost overall productivity and align with official health codes